The

 Perched

-up to the church offer a beautiful panoramic view of the city.
+up to the church offer a beautiful panoramic view

 Together with the Baptistry